 Gibson's theory, based upon the orientation of early mosques, is that Muslims originally used Petra as their qibla before changing it to Mecca.
 That is similar to the point Tom Holland makes which I have mentioned in the review above.

 I only bothered reading part of "Quranic Geography", as I formed the view fairly quickly that Gibson is an obsessive monomaniac.
 I found his book unconvincing.

-I was very pleased to be sent a review by David King of Dan Gibson's later book "Early Islamic Qiblas".
-David King's review, titled "From Petra back to Makka – From “Pibla” back to Qibla" is a detailed demolition job on Gibson's thesis.
-I recommend reading it.
+I was very pleased in 2017 to be sent a review by Professor David King of Dan Gibson's later book "Early Islamic Qiblas".
+Professor King's review, titled "From Petra back to Mecca – From “Pibla” back to Qibla" is a detailed demolition job on Gibson's thesis.

-In my view it also disposes of Tom Holland's points about the qibla orientation of some of the early mosques Holland has looked at.
+In my view Professor King's work fully disposes of Tom Holland's points about the qibla orientation of some of the early mosques Holland has looked at.